Kedreamix/Linly-Talker/README.md

 - [x] GPT `Multi-turn Dialogue System` (Enhance the interactivity and realism of digital entities, bolstering their intelligence)
 - [x] Optimized the Gradio interface by incorporating additional models such as Wav2Lip, FunASR, and others.
 - [x] `Voice Cloning` Technology (Synthesize one's own voice using voice cloning to enhance the realism and interactive experience of digital entities)
-- [ ] Integrate the `Langchain` framework and establish a local knowledge base.
 - [ ] `Real-time` Speech Recognition (Enable conversation and communication between humans and digital entities using voice)

 🔆 The Linly-Talker project is ongoing - pull requests are welcome!
 If you have any suggestions regarding new model approaches, research, techniques, or if you discover any runtime errors, please feel free to edit and submit a pull request.
 You can also open an issue or contact me directly via email. 📩⭐ If you find this repository useful, please give it a star! 🤩